 Sean Rice is a graduate of Memorial University of Newfoundland where he received his Bachelor of Music while studying with Paul Bendzsa.
 Continuing his studies under the tutelage of Charles Neidich, Mr. Rice graduated with a Master of Music from The Juilliard School and has maintained his studies there as a Doctorate of Musical Arts candidate.
 As a student at music festivals, Mr. Rice has had the fortune of studying with prominent clarinetists Kimball Sykes, Alain Damiens, Alain Billard, and Fan Lei.
 The recipient of numerous awards, Mr. Rice received first prize at the 2006 Orchestre Symphonique de Quebec Canadian Concerto Competition.

 Sherryl Sewepagaham is of Cree-Dene ancestry from the Little Red River Cree Nation in northern Alberta.
 She holds a Bachelor of Music Therapy (Capilano University) and a Bachelor of Education (University of Alberta).
-Having taught elementary music for 14 years in Edmonton, Sherryl is an experienced elementary Music Educator focusing on Indigenous Music Education and drum songs for the classroom.
-Now as an emerging Music Therapist, she works with Indigenous patients in the areas of Geriatric and Palliative Care at the Royal Alexandra Hospital in Edmonton, AB, but still continues to provide education workshops in schools on Fridays.
+Having taught elementary music for 14 years, Sherryl is an experienced elementary Music Educator focusing on Indigenous Music Education and First Nations songs for the classroom.
+Now as a Music Therapist, she works with Indigenous patients in the areas of Geriatric and Palliative Care at the Royal Alexandra Hospital in Edmonton, AB, but still continues to provide education workshops in schools on Fridays.

 Sherryl is also a composer of traditional and contemporary First Nations drum songs.
 Her 2014 debut solo album, Splashing the Water Loudly, received a 2015 Indigenous Music Award nomination and is featured in APTN’s Chaos and Courage series.
 Sherryl wrote the music and lyrics for the National Arts Centre’s Music Alive Program (MAP) song, “Music Alive”, which has been shared with elementary schools across Canada.
 Sherryl also created and co-created three teacher resources for the MAP program and continues to develop cultural programs for music teachers.